proxmox/proxmox-backup/docs/terminology.rst

     or container.
 Such backups may contain file and image archives; there are no restrictions in this regard.

 Backup ID
 ---------

-A unique ID.
+A unique ID for a specific Backup Type and Backup Namesapce.
 Usually the virtual machine or container ID. ``host`` type backups normally use the hostname.

 Backup Time
 -----------

-The time when the backup was made.
+The time when the backup was made with second resolution.

 Backup Group
 ------------

-The tuple ``<type>/<ID>`` is called a backup group.
+The tuple ``<type>/<id>`` is called a backup group.
 Such a group may contain one or more backup snapshots.

 .. _term_backup_snapshot: